WOTC Tax Credit Amounts

 |SSI Recipient||$2,400 |

-Minimum Retention Chart for Other Target Groups
+Minimum Retention Period Chart for All Target Groups

 How can I calculate the tax credit for my business?